willstepp/writings/sanctuary-park/sp.notes.md

 In the central garden of the park there was a room.
 No building, just a room.
 The realization of that caused him confusion.
 Yet there it was.

 Blue whale, Momo - something to do with that, maybe instead of following the con-man, he receives an email from him, initiating the game, which leads to the Murder Kroger, behind which he discovers a park in which there is a cabin.
-The old woman who lives there takes your grief.
+The old man who lives there takes your grief.
+The final message says to kill the man who lives in the room.

 His pain is the loss of a wife and child during birth (only hinted at)